 Best places to stay in St. Paul’s Bay, Bugibba, and Qawra:

-Located in the far north of the island on the eastern coast, Mellieha is the best place in Malta to stay if your main focus is on attractive sandy beaches.
-This small town is located on the top of the hill overlooking Malta’s biggest sandy beach.
+It is a small town, located on the top of the hill overlooking Malta’s biggest sandy beach.
 It’s just a 5-10 minutes drive to Ċirkewwa where you can catch ferries to Comino and Gozo island.

 Mellieha Bay (also known as Ghadira Bay) features an attractive sandy beach and is the location of many mainly mid-range beachfront hotels and resorts, holiday complexes, and self-catering apartments.
 The Blue Flag beach is a great place for swimming for families with young children and plenty water sports like windsurfing, kite surfing, canoeing, water-skiing.